napix/NapixServer/docs/running.rst

     Use with uwsgi

 :auto:
-    Automatically detect and :class:`loads<napixd.loader.AutoImporter>` from :file:`HOME/auto/` directory.
+    Automatically detect and :class:`loads<napixd.loader.importers.AutoImporter>` from :file:`HOME/auto/` directory.
     See :ref:`auto-loading`

 :conf:
-    :class:`Load<napixd.loader.ConfImporter>` from the :ref:`conf.napix.managers` section of the config
+    :class:`Load<napixd.loader.importers.ConfImporter>` from the :ref:`conf.napix.managers` section of the config

 Non-default